lgaudencio/warsaw-uprising-1944/README.md

     * Click on the green Code button, which has a drop down menu
     * Click on HTTPS
-    * Copy the repository link thats on the clipboard
+    * Copy the repository link that's on the clipboard
     * Open an IDE of your choice (note: git must be installed for the next steps)
     * Type git clone copied-git-url into the terminal of the IDE